What Is Attachment Parenting And How Does It Work?

 On the other hand, an English psychiatrist John Bowlby worked with emotionally disturbed children and developed a similar theory called attachment theory.
 Mary Ainsworth, a child development psychologist also contributed many ideas to attachment theory.
 This theory emphasizes that young children rely heavily on their primary caregiver to give them a psychic foundation that results in secure relationships and attachment to other people later in life.
 In some ways, the ideas of attachment theory and attachment parenting overlap.
 However, attachment parenting is a more structured practice, and some critics feel it can lead to a mother feeling guilt or shame if she cannot provide the full range of ‘baby Bs’ for her child.

 Specifically, attachment style parenting recommends that caregivers are to be physically close to their baby at all times, always touching and holding the baby and giving them plenty of love and affection.
-AP parents try to always to be nearby in the same room or family bed, so that they will readily hear the baby’s cry and can respond to a change in temperament right away.
+AP parents try to always be nearby in the same room or family bed, so that they will readily hear the baby’s cry and can respond to a change in temperament right away.

 Attachment theory: Sears and Sears "7 Baby Bs" of attachment parenting